 Your Dodge dealership isn't the only place to buy the best replacement parts for your Suburban.
 It's not a regular occurrence that you discover you need a replacement Ignition Coil to repair your vehicle.
 The vehicle in your driveway symbolizes the best in class compared to all the other vehicles on the road today.
 When your Dodge Suburban was born, it was destined for a driver who values versatility in their automobile.

 Without the timed ignition systems in our internal combustion engines, there would be no way to generate enough power for efficient operation.
-One long-lasting component in your engine that is destined to fail from the beginning is your ignition coil.
+One durable part in your engine that will not last forever is your ignition coil.
 Whether you have mechanically timed ignition that uses a distributor or electronic ignition that uses the engine control module, your Dodge Suburban could have one or many ignition coils.
 But no matter how many ignition coils you have, it will eventually not work anymore.
 If just one Dodge Suburban ignition coil fails, then your timing will grow more irregular, and your engine won't put out as much horsepower because it won't be firing on all cylinders.

 Given all the trouble that can be involved with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
 When your Dodge requires the best replacement Ignition Coil, there's no need to go somewhere besides the authority, Car Parts Discount.
 Trust in the value of the parts you get from carpartsdiscount.com and save time and money on all your upcoming repairs.
 All the Dodge Suburban Ignition Coil parts on this page will fit vehicles made in 1958, 1957.
 Choose your year below to refine your search.